 First of all, the NFL had no clear way of knowing exactly how many of the 20,000 former players were currently suffering from Parkinson’s disease.
-They had some limited information based on the lawsuits that were filed - and they had some older research that showed former NFL players contracted the disease at a higher rate than the general population, but they didn’t have the whole picture.
+They had some limited information based on the lawsuits that were filed - and they had that showed former NFL players contracted the disease at a higher rate than the general population, but they didn’t have the whole picture.

 Secondly, they didn’t know what they didn’t know - and to a certain degree I think they were still in denial about the number of players that were suffering from cognitive and neurological impairments as a result of playing football.

 And last but definitely not least; They didn’t know what researchers and scientists might eventually discover about one of the main causes of Parkinson’s disease.
 And here it is…...